bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 Or, you can click [here](https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6-4/wkhtmltox-0.12.6-4.amazonlinux2_lambda.zip) (I likely won't update this link, so probably best to go directly to the release page).

 _Random note:_ If you need more fonts for future usage, I've found that [this is a good resource](https://github.com/brandonlim-hs/fonts-aws-lambda-layer).
+You may need to include one of these fonts as a layer in your lambda function (via ARN) if your function has issues in the beginning.

 ## Creating the AWS Lambda layers

 [AWS Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) allow us to add in "layers" of dependencies for our functions.
-An alternative to this uploading your lambda function as a deployment package, but that is out of the scope of this post.
+An alternative to this is uploading your lambda function as a deployment package or using AWS SAM (Serverless Application Model), but that is out of the scope of this post.

 ### `wkhtmltopdf`
 Now that we have the zip file downloaded, let's add our file as a layer in the [AWS Management Console](https://us-east-2.console.aws.amazon.com/console/home?region=us-east-2).